prakharsharma/CarND-Vehicle-Detection/README.md

  P4 had built some familiarity with computer vision techniques.
 That was definitely helpful.
 I am quite proud of what I have put together, but, there are quite a few areas of improvement: -

-1. Detections in video are sometimes choppy - iron out these issues.
+1. Detections in video are sometimes choppy.
 1. Bounding box should fit more tightly around the cars.
-May be experiment with rectangular (not square) detection windows?
 1. Faster performance on video.
-1. Better performance on challenge videos.
+1. Better detections on challenge videos.
 1. Hook up lane detection from P4 into a combined pipeline!

 Few things to try out for making the above improvements: -